wwt/SwiftCurrent/README.md

 Architectural patterns and libraries that attempt to create a separation between views and workflows already exist.
 However, SwiftCurrent is different.
 We took a new design approach that focuses on:

 - **A Developer-Friendly API**.
 The library was built with developers in mind.
 It started with a group of developers talking about the code experience they desired.
 Then the library team took on whatever complexities were necessary to bring them that experience.
 - **Compile-Time Safety**.
-At compile time, we tell you everything we can so you know things will work.
+At compile-time, we tell you everything we can so you know things will work.
 - **Minimal Boilerplate**.
 We have hidden this as much as possible.
 We hate it as much as you do and are constantly working on cutting the cruft.

 #### From There, We Created a Library